How to Create and Use a Restaurant Employee Evaluation Form

 A restaurant employee evaluation form is used by restaurant managers during performance reviews to assess how well staff members do their jobs.
 Managers use this form to make note of things that employees do well, and areas in which they can improve.
 Most evaluation forms also give employees a chance to reflect on their own performance.

-Why should restaurant managers use employee evaluation forms?
+Why use employee evaluation forms in your restaurant?

 Restaurant managers should use employee evaluation forms during performance reviews because they help make subjective evaluations more objective.
 Employee performance can’t always be quantified.
 However, an evaluation form makes it easier to quantify qualitative characteristics, like the ability to work well with others, by grading them against a scale.